reuters-graphics/style/packages/guide/content/tip-sheets/chart-modules.md

 4.
 NOTE: When using ejector, you need to tweak the path in the ```import ``` lines that the chart module README gives you.

-For example, for this categorical bar chart module[https://github.com/reuters-graphics/chart-module-categorical-bar-chart], the import lines on its README are:
+For example, for this [categorical bar chart module](https://github.com/reuters-graphics/chart-module-categorical-bar-chart), the import lines on its README are:

 For JS: ```import barChart from '@reuters-graphics/chart-module-categorical-bar-chart';```